 You will want to make sure you and your family are covered when you leave military service, especially with health insurance, which is mandated under the Patient Affordable Care Act.

-TRICARE is often under appreciated by military members and their families.
+TRICARE is often under-appreciated by military members and their families.
 But it’s actually one of their most valuable benefits.
-Those who are involuntarily separated may receive a couple extra months of health care, but it doesn’t always extend to their families.
+Those who are involuntarily separated may receive a couple of extra months of health care, but it doesn’t always extend to their families.
 There are a few programs to look at: